 Mr. Hunt.
-I would assume so, and I would guess that that would be done in the first instance by the knowledgeability of the reports officers in the various geographic divisions at headquarters who would scan newspapers, for example, or they would receive raw reports from let's say, and see that there had been a big sale of a particular book which we had sponsored, which they knew we had sponsored but nobody else knew.
-Of course, would have known about it, too.
+I would assume so, and I would guess that that would be done in the first instance by the knowledgeability of the reports officers in the various geographic divisions at headquarters who would scan newspapers, for example, or they would receive raw reports from Endlag let's say, and see that there had been a big sale of a particular book which we had sponsored, which they knew we had sponsored but nobody else knew.
+Of course, the state of the New Delhi would have known about it, too.

 So I would say that it was a pretty good fail-safe.
 The area of knowledgeability was high.
 For one thing, I traveled some in those days.
 I traveled to Bombay.
-I talked to the there.
-I traveled to New Delhi and talked to there, who was my CA opposite number, and keep them up to dat e a s to o what we were plannin g.
-I would đo the same in Fran nce and so forth
+I talked to the Chief of Base there.
+I traveled to New Delhi and talked to the Chief of States there, who was my CA opposite number, and keep them up to dat e as s to what we were planning j.
+I would đo the same in Frai nce and so forth

-Were there any specific instances that you know Mr. Baron. of of an eventual placement in the U.S. press of a story that the CIA generated or fabricated abroad somewhere?
+Mr. Baron.
+Were there any specific instances that you know of of an eventual placement in the U.S. press of a story that the CIA generated or fabricated abroad somewhere?
 For instance, a story could conceivably be picked up by the UPI or by Reuters that the CIA had planted abroad.